|

 Draft horses are capable of pulling 3 times their weight, but don't expect them to break any land-speed records.
 These guys work hard and slow for a long time.
 Percherons and Belgians share the draft horse distinction with other breeds including American Cream Drafts, Ardennes, Brabant Belgians, Clydesdales, Spotted Drafts, Shires, and Suffolk Punch Drafts.
 It should be noted that many believe American Cream Drafts, Belgians, Clydesdales, Percherons, Shires, and Suffolk Punches are true breeds of draft horses.
 To learn more about draft horses, here or here.

-Silverview Billy, our black Percheron is younger than Annie.
-He is about 18 hands high and weighs approximately 2,000 pounds.
+Silverview Billy, our black Percheron, is about 18 hands high and weighs approximately 2,000 pounds.
 We bought Billy at a horse auction in northern Virginia.
 He was our first experience with a draft horse.
 He really lives up to the reputation of being a gentle giant.
 He absolutely loves people, so much so he was a challenge to train when he was young.
 He was like a puppy always wanting to play or to be petted.
 He was good at "helping" clean his stall when he dumped the full wheel barrow or stole the manure rake.
 He quickly learned to open his gate and to grab the bag of carrots as we walked him out of the barn.
 Skinny and awkward at first, he's matured and has become a very trustworthy horse in any situation.
 Billy loves to work (but we think he likes getting to see new people best).

 You can always feel secure when you are visiting our website.
 Check out our Disclaimers page for more information.
 Our website is family friendly and has been rated safe for all ages by:

-This site has been found to be compliant with
+This site has been found to be compliant with U.S. Section 508 Accessibility Guidelines by